davidrichardson/subs-submission-store/README.md

 * Dispatch system remains intact, but switches to generalised model, less specific envelope structure
 * Use a wizard to help users pick 'submission plans' - sets of types to use in the API
 * Checklists as a secondary source of schema to apply for validation
+* Embed available actions into resources as _actions, show if something is updateable, available status changes
+* Stuff audit information into _audit, don't show it as a 1st class part of the resource